» Manuscript submission

 - Discussion and interpretation of the findings should refer to the established concepts and theories, regardless of whether they are supported by the findings or not.

 - Whenever possible, statements should be supported by citing work and findings of other authors, and the list of references should be included at the end of the paper.
+For ordinary scientific and professional articles, the number of references must not exceed 50.

 In general, we recommend the authors to consult the 6th edition of the APA Manual or numerous online summaries of the APA manuscript preparation guidelines.
 The manuscripts that will not meet the technical standards as defined by the APA Manual and these instructions will be immediately rejected or reverted to draft.